mattva01/schooltool/src/schooltool/demographics/README.txt

 The container also has a search page attached to it.
 The catalog and its indexes are defined in ``schooltool.demographics.utility``.
-Also there is the implementation of the ``ISearch`` interface, which provides the data that is calaloged.
+Also there is the implementation of the ``ISearch`` interface, which provides the data that is cataloged.
 The search screen itself is in ``schooltool.demographics.browser.table``.

 Customizability